 For some, the question, “Can a person be Jewish and Christian” is not merely theoretical, but personal.
 You may be wondering, “Can I be Jewish and Christian?”
 Maybe you grew up hearing, “Jewish people don’t believe in Jesus!”
 Yet, you are not so sure if (or why) the two are incompatible.

-This article presents a logical look at whether or not a Jewish person can also be a Christian.
+Here we present a logical look at whether or not a Jewish person can also be a Christian.

 Some say that being Jewish is merely a matter of religion.
 This definition excludes a huge percentage of people who identify as Jewish: atheistic Jewish people, agnostic Jewish people, and all other Jewish people who are either nonobservant or embrace ideas and beliefs that you won’t find in traditional Judaism.